Ministry of Foreign Affairs (Peru)

 The Ministry of Foreign Affairs of Peru (Ministerio de Relaciones Exteriores, MRE) is the government ministry in charge of foreign policy and international relations and cooperation of Peru.
 It works in coordination with the country's diplomatic network, accredited to different countries and international organizations.
 In the same way, it also works with the diplomatic body in the country accredited to the Peruvian State.

-As of 3 September 2024, the minister is Elmer Schialer.

 History

 On August 3, 1821, just six days after proclaiming Peru's independence, José de San Martín created three Secretariats of State (this date is commemorated annually as Diplomat's Day):